Volume 12, Issue 1 (Spring 2025) johe 2025, 12(1): 21-33 | Back to browse issues page

 XML Persian Abstract Print

-After obtaining permission, conceptual translation and examination of face and content validity, repeatability, and internal consistency were evaluated by 30 experts.
-Subsequently, using confirmatory and exploratory factor analyses on data collected from 312 Iranian drivers, the construct validity was examined.
+Materials and Methods: After obtaining permission from Mashhad University of Medical Sciences, conceptual translation and examination of face and content validity, repeatability, and internal consistency were evaluated by 30 experts.
+Construct validity was subsequently assessed through confirmatory and exploratory factor analyses conducted on data obtained from 312 Iranian drivers.

-the final structure of the questionnaire was extracted as consisting of 28 items across 7 primary dimensions with acceptable validity and reliability (α = 0.73 and ICC = 0.87).
-These dimensions were: power, conflict, mutual interdependence during decision-making, mutual interdependence in the decision outcome, future mutual interdependence, system-to-human information trust, and human-to-system information trust.
-The mean impact score, content validity ratio (CVR), and content validity index (CVI) were 3.77, 0.88, and 0.95 respectively.
+Results: The final structure of the questionnaire was extracted as consisting of 28 items across seven primary dimensions with acceptable validity and reliability (α=0.73 and ICC=0.87).
+These dimensions were: Conflict, Power, Mutual Dependence during decision-making, Mutual Dependence in the decision outcome, Information Certainty: System to Human, Information Certainty: Human to System, and Future Interdependence.
+The mean impact score, content validity ratio (CVR), and content validity index (CVI) were 3.77, 0.88, and 0.95, respectively.

 Type of Study: Research Article | Subject: Ergonomics